 UN Policing: Heads of Police Components Briefing

-There is general agreement among Council members about the importance of UN policing in helping to maintain public order, protect civilians and assist host states in building their law enforcement capacities.
-Tomorrow’s meeting is expected to be interactive and Council members may seek more information from the briefers about various aspects of UN Police’s activities in the field and inquire about ways to further advance the WPS agenda through UN Police’s work.
+There is general agreement among Council members about the importance of UN policing in helping to maintain public order, protect civilians and assist host states in enhancing their law enforcement capacities.
+Monday’s meeting is expected to be interactive and Council members may seek more information from the briefers about various aspects of UNPOL’s activities in the field and inquire about ways to further advance the A4P+ agenda through UNPOL’s work.